Paradise Garage | ||||||||||||||

 We pried off the backseat seatbelt reel cover and found another connector.
 That still didn't free up the side panel.
 We attacked the back panel.

+One of the screws holding the side panel down in the back is underneath the metal rail which holds up the wood trunk floor.
+Remove the black ends of the metal rail, but keep track of which side is which.
+They're not the same.
+We unscrewed the center panel and popped the top connectors.
+Connector Warning #4: The six connectors along the trunk lip must be pried off with a screwdriver.
+They're ball-and-socket types, so they're real tough.
 With the center panel unfastened, and the jack removed for easier access, we tried to pull off the center panel.
 No dice.
 There is some sort of internal clip holding the buggers on!
 There seems to be no way to remove the interior panels without breaking them.
 Thanks, Diamond-Star.
+For once, installation really is the reverse of removal.

 Keep in mind, we tore the trunk apart in a single-minded pursuit of the hatch struts.
 This section tells you how to take the trunk apart.
 Turns out that has nothing to do with replacing the struts.
 If you want to see how that turned out, go to Replacing Rear Hatch Struts.